kishorkunal21/CoreJava/README.md

-  # Core Java - Know it All, Do it All !
+  # Core Java | DS and Algo - Know it All, Do it All !

 This is a single repo for all my practice/exploration on Core Java, Data Structures & Algorithms and related topics.